jeff-bruemmer/vaporwair/README.md

 ```

 ### Weekly weather
-The weekly weather report prints a short description of the week's forecast, as well as temperature, precipitation, humidity, and windspeed for the coming 7 days.
+The weekly weather report prints a short description of the week's forecast, as well as temperature, precipitation, humidity, and wind speed for the coming 7 days.
 ```
 $ vaporwair -w
 Light rain today, with high temperatures bottoming out at 60°F on Sunday.